hashgraph/stablecoin-studio/contracts/README.md

    - `Supplieradmin.sol`: abstract contract implementing all the cashin role assignment and management (assigning/removing the role as well as setting, increasing and decreasing the cash-in limit).
    - `TokenOwner.sol`: abstract contract that stores the addresses of the *HTS precompiled smart contract* and the *underlying token* related to the stable coin.
 All the smart contracts mentioned above, inherit from this abstract contract.
    - `Wipeable.sol`: abstract contract implementing the *wipe* operation (burn token from any account, decreases the total supply).
  - `HederaERC20.sol`: Main Stable coin contract.
 Contains all the stable coin related logic.
-Inherits all the contracts defined in the "extension" folder as well as the Role.sol contract. **IMPORTANT** : IoBuilders will deploy a HederaERC20 contract that anybody can use.
+Inherits all the contracts defined in the "extension" folder as well as the Role.sol contract. **IMPORTANT** : IoBuilders will deploy a HederaERC20 contract in Testnet that anybody can use.
 Users are also free to deploy and use their own HederaERC20 contract.
 Whatever HederaERC20 contract users choose to use, they will need to pass the contract's address as an input argument when calling the factory.
  - `HederaERC20Proxy.sol`: Extends the OpenZeppelin transaparent proxy implemention.
 This proxy will delegate business method calls to a *HederaERC20* smart contract and will implement the upgradable logic.
  - `HederaERC20ProxyAdmin.sol`: Extends the OpenZeppelin proxy admin implementation.
 This proxy will be the admin of the HederaERC20Proxy, that way, users will be able to invoke the HederaERC20 functionality through the HederaERC20Proxy and upgrade the HederaERC20Proxy implementation through the HederaERC20ProxyAdmin.
  - `StableCoinFactory.sol`: Implements the flow to create a new stable coin.
 Every time a new stable coin is created, several smart contracts must be deployed and initialized and an underlying token must be created through the `HTS precompiled smart contract`.
-This multi-transaction process is encapsulated in this contract so that users can create new stable coins in a single transaction. **IMPORTANT** : IoBuilders will deploy and maintain a Factory contract that anybody can use.
+This multi-transaction process is encapsulated in this contract so that users can create new stable coins in a single transaction. **IMPORTANT** : IoBuilders will deploy and maintain a Factory contract in Tesnet that anybody can use.
 Users are also free to deploy and use their own Factory contract.
  - `StableCoinFactoryProxy.sol`: Extends the OpenZeppelin transaparent proxy implemention.
 This proxy will delegate business method calls to a *StableCoinFactory* smart contract and will implement the upgradable logic.
  - `StableCoinFactoryProxyAdmin.sol`: Extends the OpenZeppelin proxy admin implementation.
 This proxy will be the admin of the StableCoinFactoryProxy, that way, users will be able to invoke the StableCoinFactory functionality through the StableCoinFactoryProxy and upgrade the StableCoinFactoryProxy implementation through the StableCoinFactoryProxyAdmin.

- > Every stable coin is made of an **HederaERC20ProxyAdmin** contract, an **HederaERC20Proxy** contract , an **HederaERC20** contract and an **underlying token** managed through the *HTS precompiled smart contract*.
+ > Every stable coin is made of an **HederaERC20ProxyAdmin** contract, an **HederaERC20Proxy** contract and an **underlying token** managed through the *HTS precompiled smart contract*.
+The **HederaERC20** contract is meant to be "shared" by multiple users (by using proxies).

 # Architecture